-As a result of the database searches and field surveys, a total of 18 migratory species are considered to have the potential to occur within the referral area.
+As a result of the database searches and fauna field surveys, a total of 15 migratory species are considered to have the potential to occur within the referral area.

-The likelihood of each migratory species occurring in the referral area was assessed by comparing the habitat requirements of each species against the available habitat within the referral area.
-All migratory species considered to have the potential occur within the referral area were assessed against the level of suitable habitat available within the referral area to determine if a significant impact was considered likely (refer to Attachment 2).
+The likelihood of each migratory species occurring in the referral area was assessed by comparing the habitat requirements of each species against the available habitat described during targeted field surveys.
+All migratory species considered to have the potential to occur within the referral area were assessed against the level of suitable habitat available to determine if any impact was considered likely (refer to Attachment 2).
 No migratory species were considered to have the potential to be significantly impacted by the proposed action as little or no suitable habitat is present within the referral area.

-No migratory species listed under the EPBC Act will be significantly impacted by the proposed action.
+The above 15 migratory species listed under the EPBC Act are unlikely to be significantly impacted by the proposed action.